david-millett/pokedex/README.md

 * height
 * weight

 Was meticulous about how the data should be viewed - as true to the original game as possible.
 This meant creating formulae to convert the heights and weights - and ensure they rendered in the correct style - and extensive CSS to process the images as required.
+This included flipping the image, erasing the background, etc... add specifics more.

+Needed an additional call to the API to get extra information required for pokedex entries.
+Added this to pokemonService file.